actnwit/shaderity-graph/src/types/README.md

 ### ShaderFunctionData.code ✅

-Function code in the shader.
-You need to write a function with the name of the key [shaderFunctionName](#nodedatashaderfunctionname-✅) in ShaderFunctions.
+Function codes used in the shader.
+You need to write a function with the name of [shaderFunctionName](#nodedatashaderfunctionname-✅) of the node corresponding to this ShaderFunctionData to this property.
+The function with the name of [shaderFunctionName](#nodedatashaderfunctionname-✅) is the entry point of ShaderFunctionData.code.

+Note
+1. In the function whose name is shaderFunctionName, all inputs and outputs should be written as arguments.
+The return value of the function itself should be of type void.
+The return value is not used in shaders.
+2. It is possible to write multiple functions in ShaderFunctionData.code.
+In this case, be careful not to duplicate the name of the function in the other ShaderFunctionData.code.
+3. By changing the shaderFunctionName of a node, you can switch the function to be executed by that node.
+The function corresponding to the changed shaderFunctionName must be written in the ShaderFunctionData.code.

 The function can be overloaded.

 - Type: `string`